Bullying and harassment in the workplace

-Resources to effectively address harassment and bullying in legal practice
+Resources to address harassment and bullying in legal practice

 A number of the Law Council’s Constituent Bodies and other legal organisations have resources that may assist workplaces in developing and implementing workplace bullying and harassment policies, including the following:

-- The New South Wales Bar Association has developed some resources which address workplace bullying and discrimination on its website:
+- The New South Wales Bar Association has developed some resources which address workplace bullying and discrimination.

 - The Model Bullying Best Practice Guideline provides a structure to assist in resolving issues of workplace bullying, promotes the Barristers’ Conduct Rules and operates in conjunction with the Association’s Diversity and Equity Policy.

 - The Model Harassment, Discrimination, Vilification and Victimisation Best Practice Guideline provides a structure to assist in resolving matters of harassment, discrimination, vilification and/or victimisation in the workplace, while also promoting the Diversity and Equity Policy and the Barristers’ Conduct Rules.